- Introduction and Purpose

 - Endowment funds – Funding is augmented by several small library endowment accounts that generate revenue that can be used to purchase information resources within certain guidelines.

-Although limited access to the library’s information resources is provided to others affiliated with UC Denver, the HSL currently is not funded to purchase resources for affiliated, non-primary users including clinical/volunteer faculty and preceptors; alumni; employees of Children's Hospital Colorado; and faculty, staff, and students of other University of Colorado (CU) campuses.
+Although limited access to the library’s information resources is provided to others affiliated with CU Denver, the HSL currently is not funded to purchase resources for affiliated, non-primary users including clinical/volunteer faculty and preceptors; alumni; employees of Children's Hospital Colorado; and faculty, staff, and students of other University of Colorado (CU) campuses.
 As the provider of the largest collection of health sciences information resources in Colorado, the HLS attracts a large number of library users unaffiliated library users.
 The HSL is not funded to acquire resources to support the information needs of unaffiliated library users, although all users and Colorado citizens are welcome to visit the library and use resources on site.

 The Head of Acquisitions and Collection Development who reports to the Deputy Director of the library has overall responsibility for determining which items will be added to or removed from the library's collection.
 Several individual library staff members are responsible for selecting resources for special collections.